Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 Direct Your IR Team to

 Build a model extraction incident classification.
 Define what constitutes an extraction event, what evidence is required to confirm it, who owns the response, and what the legal notification threshold is.
-A model extraction incident is not a data breach in the traditional sense — the harm is competitive and intellectual, not personal data exposure.

 Develop query behavioral forensics capability.
 When a farming operation is suspected, you need to answer: what queries did this account submit, in what distribution, over what timeline, and how does that compare to a legitimate integration?
-Log the right data.
-Know what analysis you would run before you need to run it.

 Add API credential hygiene to your model security checklist.
 Active monitoring for account sharing, rotation anomalies, and identity consolidation across high-volume accounts reduces attacker operational continuity.
-Credential hygiene slows the operation; semantic detection stops it.

 04